AdobeDocs/experience-manager-65.en/help/assets/medialibrary.md

 >[!IMPORTANT]
 >
 >Many advanced DAM use cases are fulfilled by [!DNL Experience Manager Assets].
 Media Library license entitles you to fulfil only the listed use cases using Media Library.
 If a use case is not listed, do not use it with Media Library license.
-If you have any queries, contact Adobe Customer Care.
+If you have any queries, contact Adobe Customer Support.

 <!-- TBD: Add a CTA - how to contact Adobe for queries. -->